 Septoplasty and Deviated Septum Surgery Guide

 Dr. Siegel’s approach to septoplasty utilizes “cartilage sparing” techniques.
 The obstruction is fixed and cartilage is preserved, rather than fixing the obstruction by removing cartilage- a technique called “submucous resection.”
-Other benefits of the surgery:

 A septoplasty can be performed as a single procedure by itself to correct breathing, or in combination with a cosmetic rhinoplasty if the shape of the nose is to be changed at the same time as the nasal obstruction is corrected.